D2L Near You

 Reporting Child Sexual Abuse to the Authorities

-Do you know where you would go to get help if your child was sexually abused?
+Do you know where you would go to get help if a child in your care was sexually abused?
 Do you know what agencies would be involved, or whether you would need to call the police?
 Finding out these answers ahead of time can make a tremendous difference in how a child’s case is handled.

 Legal Requirements for Reporting

 All 50 states require that professionals who work with children report reasonable suspicions of child abuse.
 Some states require that anyone with suspicions report it.
-Information about each state’s requirements can be found at www.childwelfare.gov or call the ChildHelp USA National Child Abuse Hotline, 1-800-422-4453.
+Information about each state’s requirements can be found at www.childwelfare.gov or by calling the ChildHelp USA National Child Abuse Hotline: 1-800-422-4453.